 The feed and items are also passed to the plugin as keyword arguments.
 Plugins should especially respect the catchup argument that, when set, forbids plugins to do any permanent activity.
 For example, plugins MUST NOT run commands, write files, or make network requests.
 In general, "catchup mode" should be fast: it allows users to quickly catchup with new feeds without firing plugins, but it should also allow users to test configurations so plugins SHOULD give information to the user about what would have been done by the plugin without catchup.

-- feed (dict) the feed metadata - item (dict) the updated item very similar to the output plugin, but just calls the filter module member instead of output
+- feed (dict) the feed metadata - item (dict) the updated item

 Return object the loaded plugin

 Note: more information about plugin design is in the Writing new plugins document.